US

 diagram.

-m to be treated
+The materials m to be

-are carried by an endless belt 2, one
+treated are carried by an endless belt 2, one each of which passes

-each of which passes through an electric field produced by an
+through an electric field produced by an oscillating voltage

-oscillating voltage difference existing between a pair of conducting
+difference existing between a pair of conducting plates 4 and 6 to

-plates 4 and 6 to the adjacent ends 8 and 10 of each of which are
+the adjacent ends 8 and 10 of each of which are attached a figh

-are attached to the negative terminals of a power supply 16, the
+attached to the negative terminals of a power supply 16, the

-positive bus 13 of which supply is electrically conected to the remote
+positive bus 13 of which supply is electrically conected to the

-ends 20 and 22 of plates 4 and 6 as by a slide contractor 24.
+remote ends 20 and 22 of plates 4 and 6 as by a slide contractor 24.

 The distance between the points A and B in meters is calculated as

-300,000,000 divided by 4 times the frequency in cycles per second, or
+300,000,000 divided by 4 times the frequency in cycles per second,

-the frequency required for a particular processing is 15 MHz, the
+if the frequency required for a particular processing is 15 MHz, the

 distance AB is 5 meters.
-As the frequency increases, AB becomes shorter
+As the frequency increases, AB becomes

-for each frequency required.
+20 and 22, for each frequency required.

 The energy passing to the plates 4 and 6 is controlled by the